dishahegde14/Data-Visualisation-on-Seoul-Bike-Data-Set/README.md

 ![](https://lh5.googleusercontent.com/WrdxIA8xrgbsU2OQKHT9mspt9BNZ1oInysZsIbTVr6rQiW-T6MvnFdNN6QyVzCnMi35o-tbyXKQ7z_wLAAhdbCHQV3Q-0EUKctlmk3rYWl8N-1at3ijvqgAsqxsxAI9EL5ccpmTw)

-Description: It is noticed that very few of these bikes were rented when there was a holiday.
+**Description**: It is noticed that very few of these bikes were rented when there was a holiday.
 Majority of the bikes were rented when there was no holiday.
 This helps us understand if the bikes were rented for sports/leisure activities or for some kind of work.

 Insight: As there is significant difference in the number of bikes being rented in holidays compared to when there was no holiday, we can say that it's possible that the bikes were rented majorly for work related purposes.